 Q: What is the Hillsboro Civic Leadership Academy?

 A: The Academy is a project-based, intensive workshop experience for Hillsboro community members who are interested in building community-governance skills.

 Academy participants will be led through six interactive sessions by a team from Portland State University Hatfield School of Government’s National Policy Consensus Center.
 Participants will engage in a supported, hands-on process to research, collaborate, and present recommendations to the City Council on a topic of significant community importance.

-Watch a short video about the program:
+Watch a short video about the program from 2017:

 Q: Why did the City Council prioritize the creation of a Civic Leadership Academy?